MathieuMorel62/holbertonschool-validation/module4_task2/README.md

 check: Check markdown files for dead links and linting issues
 post: Create a new publication file in the content/posts/ directory with a specified name and title
 package: Create a ZIP archive containing the binary and the dist/ directory
+lint-docker: Lint the Dockerfile using Hadolint.
+docker-tests: Run container structure tests on the Docker image.
 ```

 ----------------------